DanTrofimov/informatics-practice-2nd/README.md

-# informatics-practice-2nd
-rep for inf tasks
+rep for inf tasks from the 2nd course